 Michael began supporting Unicef UK in 2010 when he took part in Soccer Aid and he became an Ambassador in October 2014.

-Michael Sheen is one of Unicef’s Soccer Aid stars, most recently captaining the “Rest of the World” team in Soccer Aid 5 earlier this year, which he led to victory over England.
-Michael’s victory on the field led to the most successful Soccer Aid to date, with over £5.3 million raised for children.
+Michael Sheen is one of Unicef’s Soccer Aid stars, most recently captaining the “Rest of the World” team in Soccer Aid 6 in June 2016, which he led to victory over England.
+It was the most successful Soccer Aid to date, with over £6.6 million raised for children.

 In March 2015 Michael travelled to Guatemala where, as part of the Children in Danger campaign, he highlighted the need for a target on violence against children in the new Sustainable Development Goals.
-On his return Michael undertook a variety of media including a personal diary for The Telegraph.
-Michael also spoke about his visit with Deputy Prime Minister Nick Clegg, Labour Leader Ed Miliband and Justine Greening, UK Secretary of State for International Development.
+On his return Michael undertook a variety of media and also spoke about his visit with Deputy Prime Minister Nick Clegg, Labour Leader Ed Miliband and Justine Greening, UK Secretary of State for International Development.

 Michael continues to be a champion for children’s rights all over the world.